 Deep Vein Thrombosis (DVT) vs. Superficial Thrombophlebitis

+Because superficial thrombophlebitis and DVT can coexist, and because symptoms can overlap, imaging is required to tell them apart.
+A physical exam alone is not sufficient.
 People with vein pain or heaviness often report similar discomfort described in heavy legs and nighttime pain

 Diagnostic Comparison: Phlebitis vs. DVT vs. Cellulitis